 A visiting scholar at the African Studies Centre at Boston University and a former top government official who headed the then Relief & Rehabilitation Commission.

-Editor’s note: This article appeared first on Addis Fortune, local Ethiopian Newspaper.
+Editor’s note: This article appeared first on Addis Fortune, a local Ethiopian Newspaper.

 - Somaliland: The Little Country That Could By David Shinn